Join Shelter and Animal Advocates from across the state for

 Three Workshops for Shelter Professionals, Law Enforcement, District Attorneys and ACO/DCOs

-If you’re planning to attend both days, you’ll have to register and pay $25 for NYSAPF members or $40 for non-members.
+You must register whether you’re coming for one day or two.
+If you’re planning to attend both days, the cost for attending both days is $25 for NYSAPF members or $40 for non-members.
 Click here to register and to pay online.

 Hotel reservations are on your own.
 Click here for a full list of Albany’s hotels.